AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/af-data-transferred.md

 * Dynamic AF attributes with PI point data references
 * Static AF attributes (attributes with no data reference)

-Supported dynamic AF attributes can reference a PI point via a PI Data Archive server name and tag name.
+Supported dynamic AF attributes can reference a PI point via a Data Archive server name and tag name.
 This transferred data does not include any data retrieval qualifiers.
 The associated event data contains simple PI point attributes with the same historical and streaming transfer mechanism as explicit PI points.

 The table below lists the AF objects that can be included in a PI to Data Hub data transfer and what those objects appear as in AVEVA Data Hub.